iv-m/iv-m.github.io/contents/articles/kafka-metrics-what-rate-means/index.md

 [Metric]: TBD

-`Metric` is the public interface for the world: `MetricsReporter` (the pluggable reporting interface I already mentioned) works with `KafkaMetric`, which is *the* `Metric` implementation; both `Producer` and `Consumer` have a method that allows to grab all their metrics:
+`Metric` is the public interface for those who *consume* the metrics:
+`MetricsReporter` (the pluggable reporting interface I already mentioned) works with `KafkaMetric`, which is *the* `Metric` implementation; both `Producer` and `Consumer` have a method that allows to grab all their metrics:

 ```java
 public Map<MetricName, ? extends Metric> metrics() { ... }
 ```

-If you want to expose values, things look somewhat different.
+If you want to *expose( values, things look somewhat different.
 At the core, there is a thing that's even simpler thing than `Metric` -- [Measurable]:

 ```java